Managing State

 Making Props Reactive

-To avoid loosing reactivity with props, we recommend you wrap any props you want to track in a ReadOnlySignal.
+To avoid losing reactivity with props, we recommend you wrap any props you want to track in a ReadOnlySignal.
 Dioxus will automatically convert T into ReadOnlySignal<T> when you pass props to the component.
 This will ensure your props are tracked and rerun any state you derive in the component:

 src/reactivity.rs